carteras/IT-CBR/assignments/Network Administration and Security/2022_Semester2_AI2_Network Challenge Response.md

 </tr>
 <tr class="odd">
 <td><strong>Network Solution: Effectiveness / Efficiency of Network Design</strong></td>
+<td><p>The evidence of your Network solution shows evidence of deliverable design choices related to effectiveness and effeciency.</p>
+<p>Effectiveness and effeciency is your un</p>
-<td>Note: the assessor may use their discretion to source other evidence from this assessment to judge the activity if required.</td>
+<p>Note: the assessor may use their discretion to source other evidence from this assessment to judge the activity if required.</p></td>
 <td>4</td>
 <td>__/4</td>
 <td>__/4</td>